-** USSOCOM assigned organizations include: the SOCOM HQs at MacDill AFB; JSOC HQs and its assigned units/SMUs; USASOC HQs and its assigned units; NAVSPECWARCOM and its assigned units; AFSOC HQs and its assigned units; MARSOC HQs and its assigned units; and the TSOCs (SOCAFRICA, SOCCENT, SOCEUR, SOCPAC, SOCSOUTH, SOCKOR, SOCNORTH)

 Task Lead (identified only at the task order level).
 A Task Lead is the official point of contact between the Contracting Officer Representative (COR) and the IDIQ Prime Contractor for the Task Order (TO).
 A Task Lead is responsible for the overall execution of the TO including technical and quality control oversight, and typically has a detailed knowledge of the daily activities associated with the TO.
 A Task Lead is identified as Key Personnel in accordance with SOFARS clause 5652.237-9001

 6.1 Contract Program Management Reviews.
-The contractor shall participate in formal activity and program management reviews quarterly at HQ USSOCOM (unless otherwise specified) and as directed by the KO.
+The contractor shall participate in formal activity and program management reviews annually at HQ USSOCOM (unless otherwise specified) and as directed by the KO.

 6.2 Business Relations.
 The contractor shall integrate and coordinate all activity required to execute this contract and manage the timeliness, completeness, and quality of problem identification.
 The contractor shall provide corrective actions plans, proposal submittals, timely identification of issues, and effective management of subcontractors.
 The contractor shall seek to ensure customer satisfaction and professional and ethical behavior of all contractor personnel.